joshua-staples/Battleship-Python-Game/project_template/README.md

   +-- data              (program data files)
   +-- __init__.py       (python package file)
   +-- __main__.py       (entry point for program)
-+-- LICENSE             (license file)
+  +-- board.py          (place for all characters and updates to happen) +-- enemy.py          (handles all of the updating for the enemy ships) +-- ship.py           (handles all of the updating for the players ship) +-- menu.py           (opens a view for the instructions to be displayed) +-- game_over_screen.py (opens a view for the game over screen to be displayed when a player dies) +-- score.py          (holds all of the scoring information for the player) +-- constants.py      (holds all constant values that will not change during gameplay) +-- LICENSE             (license file)
 +-- README.md           (general info)
 ```